Jewett Student Handbook

 School communication is an ongoing, important process.
 Notices and class papers will be sent home on Wednesdays in a large envelope.
 There will be a place on the envelope for the parent to initial receipt of the envelope, which the student will then return to school the next day.
 The purpose of this envelope system is to improve communication between home and school.

-Children should not arrive at school prior to 8:15 am because supervision does not begin until that time.
+Children getting breakfast can arrive at school at 8:15 am.
+Children who are not getting breakfast should arrive at school for 8:30 a.m. because supervision does not begin until that time.
 Instruction begins at 8:45.
 Students arriving after 8:45 must be accompanied and signed in to the building by a parent or guardian.

 All children are expected to be in school every day that we are in session.

 1. It is a School Board Policy that requires parents to notify the school when a child is absent.
 This can be done either by a telephone call (624-6336) or a note sent from home with another family member and delivered to the office.
 Please make an effort to notify us early in the morning on the day of the absence.
 The Manchester School District has a robocall

 2. If your child is tardy, he/she must report to the office for an admit

 slip to class.
 Tardiness can be disruptive to the classroom and also have an adverse effect on your